rh2oman/DataCleaningCourseProject/README.md

 # Readme.md - Getting and Cleaning Data — Course Project
-This file provides the following: 1)Assignment Details, 2) Variable Selection Discussion, and 3) R-script Discussion.
+This file provides the following: 1) The assignment details, 2) An explanation for variable selection, and 3) an overview of the R-script used to create the tidy data file.
 ## Assignment Details
-This section provides the background for the assignment.
+The assignment details section provides the background for the assignment.
 The original text can be found at  https://class.coursera.org/getdata-031/human_grading/view/courses/975115/assessments/3/submissions <br />
 <br >
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.<br />
 <br />